balajis/twitter-export/README.md

 # A $7850 BTC Bounty for an open source tool to export your Twitter followers

-People have crowdfunded a [$7850+ bounty](#bounty-commits) for an open source tool that helps influencers export their followers from Twitter to [Substack][], [Ghost][], [Locals][], or other user-controlled platforms.
+People have crowdfunded a [$7850+ bounty](#bounty-commits) for an open source tool that helps people export their followers from Twitter to [Substack][], [Ghost][], [Locals][], or other user-controlled platforms.